Salesforce-Industries-Process-Library/Public-Sector-Solutions-Processes/README.md

 ## Processes

 For each process, there is a PDF description file as well as a JSON DataPack or ZIP MultiPack.

-  ### Complex Case Management Processes
-    - Capture Details of a Referral using Guided Intake
-    - Create Case from Complaint
-    - Document a Complaint using Guided Intake

   ### License and Permit Management Processes
-    - Apply for Business Authorization
     - Apply for Indiviual Authorization
-    - Assess Your License or Permit Needs
-    - File a Complaint
     - Search for License or Permit Holder
     - Violation Fee
+    Note: Process assets for License and Permit Management are being moved such that they are directly include in Public Sector Solutions.
+See [Licensing and Permitting Guided Flow Components] (https://help.salesforce.com/s/articleView?id=sf.psc_business_authorization_application_components.htm&type=5).

    ### Additional Public Sector Processes
-   There are other processes in Public Sector Solutions that are directly available within OmniStudio App.
+   The processes for other use cases in Public Sector Solutions are directly available within Public Sector Solutions.
 See [Example Instructions](https://help.salesforce.com/s/articleView?id=sf.psc_benefit_assess_eligibility.htm&type=5).

 # Salesforce Flows

 Salesforce flows that must be manually configured are available under the Flows folder.
 See [Salesforce Help](https://help.salesforce.com/s/articleView?id=sf.psc_admin_concept_psc_welcom.htm) for instructions to configure and run the flows.

-## Authorize Referral for Provider Flow
-Enables caseworkers to authorize the service delivery by a provider.
-The flow updates a referral's authorization status, and shares the benefit assignment record related to the referral and the account of the benefit assignment enrollee with the provider user.
-The provider user can then easily track service delivery as benefit disbursements against the benefit assignment.

 # To Download All Files From The Repository
 1) On the main repository page, click the green Code button.